I’ve just been diagnosed

 Make sure you have a diabetes healthcare team

-If you’re living with type 2 diabetes it’s recommended you have a healthcare team to provide support and help you manage your diabetes.
+Living with type 1 diabetes can be challenging so it’s recommended you have a healthcare team to provide support and help you manage your diabetes.
 Your healthcare team may include your GP, an endocrinologist, exercise physiologist, dietitian and diabetes educator.
+Find out more about how each health professional can help you.

-Your healthcare team will help you register for the National Diabetes Services Scheme (NDSS).
+Your healthcare team will also help you register for the National Diabetes Services Scheme (NDSS).

 Register for the NDSS